- Sections and Offices

 - work with foreign courts and governments on IP matters, and

 - develop strategies and solutions for protecting and enforcing IP abroad.

-USEU’s IP Attaché is Susan Wilson.
+USEU’s IP Attaché is Rachel Bae.
 For more information about the IP Attaché program, please visit the USPTO website.

 United States - European Media Hub

 The U.S. State Department’s U.S.-European Media Hub promotes transatlantic relations by connecting U.S. policy makers and experts with European radio and television broadcasters.